 This is because of the complex ownership structures in SMSFs which require specific knowledge and experience from credit officers, which is a specific skillset with limited access.
 The guidelines for lending to SMSFs are many, and onerous in comparison to other loans.
 Watchdogs are also tightening regulations and becoming increasingly diligent with regulation in the SMSF space.

 However, at AAA we have the experience and knowledge to provide SMSFs with bank and non-bank options for purchasing as well as refinance.
 While the process is complex, we make it as simple as possible.
 Here are some things to consider when using your SMSF to buy property.

-Make sure you're up to date on the most recent updates regulations for self-managed super funds.
+Make sure you're up to date on the most recent up to date on current regulations for self-managed super funds.
 We've compiled some of the need-to-know changes below.

 Non-arms length investments